• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-Today, I am sharing a few pretty things that I love and have used.
-Homeschool organization means finding the little pretty things that motivate me for the new homeschool year.
+Homeschool organization motivation means finding the little pretty things that motivate me for the new homeschool year.
+Also, look at my page The Dynamics of How to Homeschool Easily and Smarter.

 Homeschool Organization Motivation - 11 Gadgets To Get You Going | Tina's Dynamic Homeschool Plus

-I got this when we were on the road to South America and just love the fact that it’s light and not bulky.
+I got a small clip on lamp when we were on the road to South America and just love the fact that it’s light and not bulky.

 Besides, a lot of my homeschool reading how-to I do at night.